Trends in Pediatric Malignancy Cases at a Tertiary Care Center in Bihar, India: A Retrospective Study

 Abstract

-Materials and Methods: This was a cross-sectional observational study conducted in a tertiary care hospital in eastern India.
-The study was conducted at the Department of Radiotherapy where we enrolled patients between the ages of 0-18 years who were referred to our department.
+Materials and Methods: This cross-sectional observational study was conducted in a tertiary care hospital in eastern India.
+The study was carried out at the Department of Radiotherapy, where we enrolled patients between the ages of 0-18 years who were referred to our department.

 Introduction